lo-b/basic_asr/README.md

 ## Requirements

+If you wish to run experiments, training the model, you will need the following dependencies.

 - [Data Version Control](https://dvc.org/doc/install) (DVC): used for MLOps practices
 > 💡 Make sure DVC (1) is installed, together with the Google Cloud Storage (GCS) driver